- What is infliximab-dyyb, and how does it work?

 - Plaque Psoriasis: It is used for treatment of adult patients with chronic severe plaque psoriasis who need oral or injectable medications when other oral or injectable medications are medically less appropriate.

-Infliximab type products have a BLACK BOX WARNING, and are associated with increased risk of serious infections leading to hospitalization or death.
+WARNING: Infliximab-dyyb is associated with increased risk of serious infections leading to hospitalization or death.
 These infections include:

 - Tuberculosis (TB)